AOTWMCORG/AOTW-Anti-Illegals/README.md

 Other settings include max enchantment levels and max stack sizes.

-Permissions

-illegalitems.admin – Full access to reload the plugin or trigger scans.

-Usage

-/illegalitems reload – Reloads the configuration without restarting the server.

-/illegalitems scan [radius] – Scans a player’s surrounding area and inventory for illegal items.

-License

 This project is licensed under the MIT License – see the LICENSE file for details.